-The blooo is a software synthesizer plug-in for Microsoft Windows (VST) and Apple macOS (VST/AU) based on the classic subtractive synthesis architecture.
+The blooo is a software synthesizer plug-in for Microsoft Windowsand Apple macOS based on the classic subtractive synthesis architecture.
 It is written in native C++ code for high performance even on "lighter" systems.
 The main features are:

-- Up to 64 voices polyphony including portamento - Two band-limited oscillators including Ring modulation and Soft/Hard sync - Four oscillator waveforms (sawtooth, pulse, sawpulse, sine) with shape control - Additional white noise generator - Two multi-mode four-pole filters (lowpass, highpass, bandpass, allpass, phaser) with resonance and panorama control - Three envelopes (ADSR) with exponential slopes - Three low frequency oscillators (LFOs) with tempo synchronization - Double precision audio processing - All parameters can be controlled by MIDI controllers - Plug-in supports Windows and macOS (32 bit and 64 bit)
+- Up to 64 voices polyphony including Unison mode and portamento - Two band-limited oscillators including Ring modulation and Soft/Hard sync - 5 oscillator waveforms (saw, pulse, sawpulse, sine, triangle) with shape control - Additional white noise generator - Two multi-mode four-pole filters (lowpass, highpass, bandpass, allpass, phaser) with resonance and panorama control - Three envelopes (ADSR) with exponential slopes - Three low frequency oscillators (LFOs) with tempo synchronization - Double precision audio processing - All parameters can be controlled by MIDI controllers - Plug-in supports Windows and macOS (32 bit and 64 bit)